Driver Medical Fitness

 - the class of driver’s licence held;

-- when a driver has a medical condition that may affect driving or when a reliable report of a potentially dangerous condition that may affect driving is received.
+- when a driver has a known medical condition that may affect driving;

-Physicians, optometrists and registered psychologists must report patients, whom they believe are unfit to drive, to the Superintendent as outlined in the Motor Vehicle Act.
+Every legally qualified and registered psychologist, optometrist, medical practitioner and nurse practitioner must report patients, whom they believe are unfit to drive, to the Superintendent if the patient meets the criteria in section 230 of the Motor Vehicle Act.

-If a physician indicates in the Driver Medical Examination Report that a driver has a condition affecting driving, the Superintendent makes a case-by-case determination regarding the person’s driving privileges.
-The determination could involve requesting the driver provide further medical information or complete a functional assessment.
-Some examples of types of functional assessments include a DriveAble assessment, an assessment by an occupational therapist, or a driver re-examination (road test).
-The Superintendent of Motor Vehicles reviews the information in each individual circumstance and establishes what the most appropriate assessment is.
+When RoadSafetyBC receives a reliable report that a driver has a condition affecting driving, the Superintendent makes a case-by-case determination regarding the person’s driving privileges.
+The determination could involve requesting that the driver provide further medical information or complete a functional assessment.
+Some examples of types of functional assessments include a DriveABLE assessment, an assessment by an occupational therapist, or a driver re-examination (road test).
+RoadSafetyBC’s driver fitness team reviews the information in each individual circumstance and makes an assessment based on the totality of the evidence.
+As a result of the assessment, the Superintendent may require periodic medical reporting, place conditions on the licence or make a finding that the person is unfit to drive.
 In some circumstances the Superintendent may need to cancel the individual’s driver’s licence.

-All driver fitness cases are reviewed by a team of intake agents, adjudicators and case managers (registered nurses).
+All Driver Medical Fitness cases are reviewed by the RoadSafetyBC Driver Fitness Program team that includes: intake agents, adjudicators and case managers (registered nurses).
 Case managers are responsible for making decisions on medically complicated cases and providing consultation to adjudicators as required.

-Driver fitness guidelines were developed in partnership with the British Columbia Medical Association, to help the Superintendent better assess the effects that a medical condition has on the driver’s cognitive, sensory and motor functions necessary for driving.
+Driver Medical Fitness guidelines were developed in partnership with Doctors of BC, to help the Superintendent better assess the effects that a medical condition has on the driver’s cognitive, sensory and motor functions necessary for driving.
 The guidelines are published as:

-The driver fitness guidelines are also available in a more condensed form with quick-links in this Driver Fitness Handbook for Medical Professionals.
+The Driver Medical Fitness guidelines are also available in a more condensed form with quick-links in this Driver Medical Fitness Handbook for Medical Professionals.

-The Superintendent ensures that drivers are given the maximum licensing privileges possible taking into account their medical condition, the condition’s impact on the functions necessary for driving and the driver’s ability to compensate for the condition.
-However, the primary consideration when making driver fitness determinations is public safety.
+The Superintendent seeks to ensure that drivers are given the maximum licensing privileges appropriate, taking into account the driver’s medical condition, the impact of that condition on the functions necessary for driving and the driver’s ability to compensate for the condition.
+Driver fitness determinations are made using the principles of administrative fairness while considering the need to maintain public safety.

 Driver's Medical Examination Report (DMER)

 The Driver Medical Examination Report (DMER) is the primary tool used by the Superintendent to assess the severity, progression, treatment or effects of a medical condition, if any, in regards to a driver’s fitness to drive.
-Drivers are requested to have the DMER completed and sent to the Superintendent when:
+Drivers are requested to have the DMER completed and sent to the Superintendent in the following circumstances:

-- a previously identified medical condition may affect driving
+- the driver has a previously identified medical condition that may affect driving;

-- a driver reaches age 80 and at regular intervals thereafter as this is an age where medical conditions affecting driving are more common
+- the driver reaches age 80 and at regular intervals thereafter.

 The Superintendent’s office will review the completed Driver’s Medical Examination Report and let the driver know if any more information or assessment is required.
 The Superintendent will also notify the driver, in writing, of any driver’s licence status changes which occur as a result of the information on the report.